kwwong333/Udacity_Deep_Learning/README.md

 # Udacity_Deep_Learning
-This respository is the showroom of the deep learning related project conducted within the Udacity Deep Learning Nanodegree.
+This repository is the showroom of the deep learning related project conducted within the Udacity Deep Learning Nanodegree.